Joanf81/radio51/README.md

  `$npm install -g bower #install bower`

 ###Installing the extern libraries in Linux
-This application uses, both in the backend and in frontend, various extern dependecies and libraries.
-Each part os the application uses a different dependecy manager, npm in the Node backend and bower in the Angular fronted, so before launching the application is essential to install such libraries and dependecies executing the next commands from the root directory of the project:
+This application uses, both in the backend and in frontend, various extern dependencies and libraries.
+Each part of the application uses a different dependency manager, npm in the Node backend and bower in the Angular fronted, so before launching the application is essential to install such libraries and dependencies executing the next commands from the root directory of the project:

  `$npm install`
  `$cd public`